fazalraza3562/5g-network-simulator/README.md

 # 5G Network Simulator

 A simple 5G network simulator I built to understand how base stations, user devices, and handovers work together.
-Nothing fancy, just the core stuff that actually matters for interviews and learning.
+Nothing fancy, just the core stuff that actually matters for learning.

 ## What it does